meeeejin/SWE3033-F2021/week3/README.md

 ## Report Submission

 1. Run the TPC-C benchmark on MySQL
-2. Observe how the performance metrics and TpmC changes over time
+2. Observe how the performance metrics and TpmC change over time
 3. Present the experimental results
 4. Analyze the results